Jeffrey Combs

 Jeffrey Alan Combs (born September 9, 1954) is an American actor.
-He is known for starring in horror films, such as Re-Animator, and appearances playing a number of characters in the Star Trek and the DC animated universe television franchises.
+He is best known for starring as Herbert West in the H.P.
+Lovecraft adaptation Re-Animator (1985) and portraying a number of characters in the Star Trek universe, most notably Brunt and the various Weyouns on Star Trek: Deep Space Nine (1994–1999), and Shran on Star Trek: Enterprise (2001–2005).

+Combs has been a prominent figure within the horror genre through most of his career, acting in eight films directed by Re-Animator director Stuart Gordon such as From Beyond (1986), The Pit and the Pendulum (1991), and Castle Freak (1995).
+Other horror film appearances include Necronomicon (1993), Peter Jackson's The Frighteners (1996), I Still Know What You Did Last Summer (1998), House on Haunted Hill (1999), and Would You Rather (2012).
+As a voice actor, he's best known as the voice of Question on Justice League Unlimited (2004–2006) and Ratchet on Transformers: Prime (2010–2013).

 Early life

 Combs was born in Oxnard, California, the fifth of nine children born to Jean Owens (formerly Sullins; 1921–1986) and Eugene "Gene" Combs (1922–1999), and raised in Lompoc.
 Both of his parents were from the Ozarks region of Arkansas.
 A graduate of Lompoc High School, as a senior, Combs played the lead role of Captain Fisby in a stage production of The Teahouse of the August Moon.
 Combs then attended Santa Maria's Pacific Conservatory of the Performing Arts, and later developed his acting skills in the Professional Actor's Training Program at the University of Washington.

-In 1980, after spending several years performing in playhouses on the West Coast, Combs moved to Los Angeles.
-He landed his first role in the film Honky Tonk Freeway (1981), in which he played an unnamed drive-in teller.
+In 1980, after several years performing in playhouses on the West Coast, Combs moved to Los Angeles.
+He landed his first role in the film Honky Tonk Freeway (1981), playing an unnamed drive-in teller.
 His first horror film role came two years later in Frightmare (1983).